junxit/us-congress-bills-116/metadata.md

 - 2019-12-05 — Introduced in House
 - 2019-12-05 — Introduced in House
 - 2019-12-05 — Referred to the House Committee on Oversight and Reform.
+- 2020-03-04 — Committee Consideration and Mark-up Session Held.
+- 2020-03-04 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2020-09-14 — Considered under suspension of the rules. (consideration: CR H4356-4357)
+- 2020-09-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5317.
+- 2020-09-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-14 — Mrs. Maloney, Carolyn B. moved to suspend the rules and pass the bill.
+- 2020-09-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4356)
+- 2020-09-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.